beyang/cheerio/README.md

 Known issues
 ------------
-* does not correctly parse requirements for PyPI packages that contain multiple top-level packages (this is fairly rare)
+* Does not correctly parse requirements for PyPI packages that contain multiple top-level packages (this is fairly rare)
+* In querying PyPI metadata, cheerio fetches the last tarball/egg-file/zip-file listed by PyPI.
+The ordering is alphanumeric, rather than by upload date.
+Therefore, metadata for some packages (e.g., Flask) may be fetched from previous versions and thus be stale.

 TODO
 ----